British picture restorers, 1600-1950 - S

 For abbreviations, see Resources and bibliography.

-Outside the scope of this online resource, but see obituary by Simon Howell, April 2019, available at International Institute for Conservation of Historic and Artistic Works.
+Outside the scope of this online resource, but see obituary by Simon Howell, April 2019, available at International Institute for Conservation of Historic and Artistic Works, also in The Picture Restorer, no.53, autumn 2018, pp.66-7.

 John Sheppard (d.1838) was listed as a picture dealer in 1828 and subsequently as a restorer of paintings and as a picture cleaner and carver and gilder.
 In his will, made 20 December 1837 and proved 8 February 1838, John Sheppard, picture cleaner of 1 Savoy St, Strand, made his son, also John Sheppard, his main beneficiary, naming as executors his son-in-law, George Peach of St Saviour, Southwark, and his friend Robert Beeton of Charlotte St, Fitzroy Square.
 By 1839 Henry Thomas Peach (c.1811-50) had entered into partnership with John Sheppard junr.